infor-cloud/xtendm3/docs/examples/Batch-extension.md

 To finish save written extension by clicking “Save” button.
 It is not necesary to activate the extension from settings for it to be exectuted.

 ### 8. Important notes
+* Always test the examples for your own solution before using them in production
-* It is a good practice to use a test compilation of the program before running.
+* It is a good practice to use a test compilation of the program before running
-* Data presented in the examples is random.
+* Data presented in the examples is random

 ### Exported Extension
 .json